-Ear infections, whether they afflict adults or more commonly children, can really make trouble in the ear and is painful.
-It is the most common factor affecting hearing loss beside others like ageing, injury, noise exposure, infection, and genetics.
+Ear infections can be painful sometimes, whether they trouble adults or more commonly children, can really make bother in the ear and child may suffer from ear pain.
+It is the most common factor affecting hearing loss beside like aging, injury, noise exposure, infection, and genetics.

 Hearing loss is defined as the hard of hearing or deafness in which people have lost their ability to hear.
 The loss may occur at any age.
-There is no any particular age for it because sometimes loneliness is the reason behind it.
+There is no particular age for it because sometimes loneliness is the reason behind it.
 Old people mostly suffer from this problem.
+Still millions of peoples who are having hearing loss untreated.
 It is the most common disease in our society which is neglected by people in every generation.

 In this in-depth article, we will be covering everything related to this like causes, symptoms, contagious, treatment, medicines, home remedies & treatment available for us.
 Meanwhile, you can consult our audiologist & expert for any medical advice.
 Call our toll-free number 1800-121-4408.

 Ear infection is an inflammation of the inner, middle or outer ear, often with infection.
 This occurs when a bacterial or viral infection affects the ear.
 It can be very painful because of inflammation and fluid build-up in the middle ear.
-This is the main reason why most children develop hearing loss.
-Comparatively, it is less common in adult but can be a serious issue to be treated in adulthood.
+Children are more likely to get ear infection than elders.

 The duration of infection is fixed & can be chronic as well as acute.
 The infection which is short in duration is acute but they are very painful.
 Chronic ear infections are for the large duration they are not continuous but they recur many times.
 This can cause hearing loss as they permanently damage the middle and inner ear.